sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - compatibility: compatibility with defined versions
  - installation: evaluation of the methods and easianess to install the system.
  - recovery: evaluation of recovery methods
- - maintenance: evaluation of maintenance methods.
+ - maintainability: evaluation of maintenance methods, or the ability to undergo repair or modifications.
  - code readability: how easy is the code to read and understand (this is quite subjetive)
  - interconnectivity: the ability to work with diferent related systems.
 For example a system might work only withy a propietary protocol that prevents it to work with equivalent systems from other manufacturers, thus